afri-bit/attentive-ai/docs/system/architecture/System-Architecture/index.md

 ### Vehicle Information

-The vehicle information is crucial for the decision maker function component.
-This determined how the whole system behaves.
+The vehicle information is crucial for the decision-making function component, as it determines how the entire system operates.

 <br/>
 <div markdown="span" sytle="justify-content: center; display: flex">